Properly learning monotone functions via local reconstruction: Introduction

 Through a new connection with local computation algorithms, we close this gap by giving a $2^{\Tilde{O}\left(\sqrt{n}/\epsilon \right)}$-time algorithm for this problem.
 Note that the running time essentially matches that of the aforementioned improper learning algorithm of \cite{bshouty1996fourier}.
 Moreover, our algorithm is essentially optimal, due to the $2^{\Tilde{\Omega}(\sqrt{n})}$ query lower bound of \cite{blais2015learning}.
 Furthermore, our algorithm is robust to adversarial noise in the labels.
 Specifically, in the agnostic learning model of Kearns, Schapire, and Sellie \cite{kearns1994toward}, our algorithm can handle a noise rate of $\Omega(\epsilon)$.

-\paragraph{Monotonicity testing.} The question of testing monotonicity of an unknown Boolean function over $\{0,1\}^n$ (given query access) has received a large amount of attention \cite{goldreich_testing_1998, DodisGLRRS99,chakrabarty_on_2013,chen_new_2014,chen_boolean_2015,khot_monotonicity_2015,belovs_polynomial_2016,chen_beyond_2017}.
+\textbf{Monotonicity testing.} The question of testing monotonicity of an unknown Boolean function over $\{0,1\}^n$ (given query access) has received a large amount of attention \cite{goldreich_testing_1998, DodisGLRRS99,chakrabarty_on_2013,chen_new_2014,chen_boolean_2015,khot_monotonicity_2015,belovs_polynomial_2016,chen_beyond_2017}.
 However, the algorithms in this line of work possess the drawback of having a large \emph{tolerance ratio}\footnote{A tester for monotonicity distinguishes a monotone function from a function that is $\epsilon$-far from monotone.
 In this work, we use tolerance ratio $\alpha$ to mean that the tester will accept a function $\epsilon/\alpha$-close to monotone.}, i.e. they will reject some functions that are extremely close to monotone.
-The more recent work of \cite{pallavoor2022approximating} gives a tester with tolerance ratio of $\tilde{O}(\sqrt{n})$, and this is the best tolerance ratio known\footnote{Note that Theorem 1.8 of \cite{canonne2016testing} gives a $2^{o(n)}$-query algorithm (no run-time bound is claimed).
+The more recent work of \cite{pallavoor2022approximating} gives a tester with tolerance ratio of $\tilde{O}(\sqrt{n})$, and this is the best tolerance ratio known\footnote{Note that Theorem 1.8 of \cite{CanonneGG0W16} gives a $2^{o(n)}$-query algorithm (no run-time bound is claimed).
 The run-time is still $2^{\Omega(n)}$ due to step 8 of their Algorithm 2 on page 31.} for a $2^{o(n)}$-run-time algorithm.

 As a simple corollary of our proper learning algorithm, one can already achieve \emph{constant} tolerance ratio for monotonicity testing with $2^{\Tilde{O}\left(\sqrt{n}/\epsilon \right)}$ run-time via a well-known connection between learning and testing \cite{goldreich1998property}.
 (We emphasize that, to draw this corollary, it is critical that the learning algorithm is proper and robust to noise in labels.)
 Even more, building more directly on our technical ideas, we present a constant-tolerance monotonicity tester with \emph{exponentially better dependence on $\epsilon$ of $2^{\Tilde{O}\left(\sqrt{n \log \frac{1}{\epsilon}} \right)}$}.
 This approach also yields a tolerant monotonicity tester for functions over general posets, which we describe in detail in \Cref{cor:poset tester}.
+By a standard reduction \cite{Parnas2004TolerantPT}, this also gives an approximator for distance to monotonicity (within a constant multiplicative error plus an $\eps N$ additive error) in functions over general posets as well.